 The feature analysis tools from ArcGIS GeoAnalytics Server can be used in the portal map viewer, in ArcGIS Pro, the ArcGIS Python API, and via the ArcGIS REST API.
 As a portal member, you can access the tools using the steps below.

 For information on running the tools through the ArcGIS REST API, see the ArcGIS REST API documentation.
 To learn more about running the tools in ArcGIS Pro, see the ArcGIS Pro documentation.

-Access the tools from Map Viewer
+Access the tools from the portal map viewer

-- Click Map to open Map Viewer.
+- Click Map to open the map viewer.

 - Click Analysis and choose GeoAnalytics Tools.

 If you do not see the Analysis button or the GeoAnalytics Tools tab in the map viewer, contact your portal administrator.
 Your portal may not be configured with ArcGIS GeoAnalytics Server, or you may not have privileges to run the tools.
 If you do not have the permissions required for the tools, they will not be visible.

 Access the tools from the ArcGIS Python API

 The ArcGIS Python API allows GIS analysts and data scientists to query, visualize, analyze, and transform their spatial data using the powerful GeoAnalytics Tools available in their organization.
 To learn more about the analysis capabilities of the API, see the documentation site.

 The big data analysis tools can be accessed via the geoanalytics module.